volodymyrhudyma/blog/content/blog/type-guards-in-typescript.md

 };
 ```

-Now you don't need to create a new function each type a new type arrives, just use the existing **isOfType()** method and be confident that you are type-safe at a run-time.
+Now you don't need to create a new function for each new type that arrives, just use the existing **isOfType()** method and be sure to be type-safe at runtime.

 #### Pitfall

-Make sure to use Type Guards responsively, since they can heavily depend on a belief that the specific method or property is unique to the given type, which either may not be true or can be true, but can also change in the future.
+Make sure you use Type Guards wisely, as it can rely heavily on the assumption that the specific method or property only applies to the given type, which may or may not be true, but may also change in the future.

 Consider the following example: